-You could click through to this post for suggestions as to how to support Grantourismo, such as booking accommodation, renting a car or hiring a campervan or motorhome, buying travel insurance, or booking a tour on Klook or Get Your Guide via our links.
+You could click through to this post for suggestions as to how to support Grantourismo, such as booking accommodation, renting a car, buying travel insurance, or booking a tour on Get Your Guide via our links.
 Or you could support our epic first-of-its-kind Cambodian culinary history and cookbook on Patreon or you could buy us a coffee, although we’ll use our coffee money to buy cooking ingredients for recipes instead.

 You could also browse our Society 6 online shop, where we’ve got everything from gifts for street food lovers to food-themed reusable cloth face masks designed with Terence’s images; or buy something on Amazon, such as one of these James Beard award-winning cookbooks, classic cookbooks for serious cooks, cookbooks by Australian chefs, cookbooks for foodie travellers, and gifts for Asian food lovers and picnic lovers.
 Now let me tell you about this Cape Malay chicken curry recipe.

 Cape Malay Chicken Curry Recipe for a Richly Spiced Curry from Cape Town, South Africa